Skip to main content

 Boise State University is an equal opportunity employer and educator.
 The University believes that commitment to fairness and respect for all creates an environment that is conducive to the free and open exchange of ideas.
 The University is also committed to honoring eligible veterans who have served their country in active duty by providing them a more favorable competitive position when seeking an initial appointment in employment.

 Boise State University is committed to providing equal employment opportunities to all employees and qualified applicants for employment as provided for by federal, state, and local law.
-The University endeavors to recruit, hire, train, and promote employees in all job titles in accordance with the University’s Affirmative Action Plan.
-All other personnel actions are administered without regard to race, color, religion, sex, age, gender identity, national origin, disability, protected veteran status, sexual orientation, genetic information, or any other status as protected under applicable federal, state or local law.
+The university does not discriminate in employment opportunities or actions on the basis of any status or class protected under applicable federal, state, or local law.
+The University endeavors to recruit, hire, train, and promote the most qualified employees in all job titles.
+All other personnel actions are administered without regard to protected class under federal, state, or local law.

 4. Nondiscrimination in Educational Programs and Equal Access Statement

-Boise State University prohibits discrimination against any individual on the basis of race, color, religion, sex, age, gender identity, national origin, disability, protected veteran status, genetic information or, sexual orientation, except as allowed by federal, state or local law, in any phase of its admission or financial aid programs, and other aspects of its educational programs and in allowing access to University services, facilities or activities.
+Boise State University prohibits discrimination against any individual on the basis of race, color, religion, sex, age, gender identity, national origin, disability, protected veteran status, genetic information, or sexual orientation, except as allowed by federal, state, or local law.
+This prohibition applies in any phase of its admission or financial aid programs, and other aspects of its educational programs and in allowing access to University services, facilities, or activities.

 5. Veterans’ Preference